Meaning of collection letter

 - Parties involved: Buyer who buys on credit and seller is involved in a collection letter.
 Seller writes this letter to the buyer for payment of dues.

 - Objective: The prime objective of writing collection letter is to realize the dues from the customers.
+The debt collection process is therefore designed to help business owners reach their goal.

 - Referring the previous letter: When dunning letters are written in a series, every subsequent letter mentions the reference of an immediate earlier letter.
+This is to have a clear and good understanding of the debt in question.

 - Threat for legal action: The last letter of collection letter series warns the customer that the matter has been handed over to the lawyers for taking necessary legal action.
+Once the statute of limitations runs out, debt in business is handed over to debt lawyers to handle all debt matter issue.

 - Sent through registered post: The seller sends collection letter especially, the last letter of the series though registered with acknowledgment to avoid unnecessary delay, or missing of the letter or denial from the part of the customer.
+This is of sensitive nature and provides formal notice prior handing over to aggressive debt collector.
+It makes debt valid and keeps customers unavoidably notified.

 - Language: The letter is written by using friendly, persuasive but straightforward language.
+This is to ensure collection of debt appears for better customer communications.
+The choice of language must be an assertive reminder to business debtors.